 After verification, monitors submit a report after each site visit to the sponsors.
 These reports include the following

-- Detailed summary of review during visits
+- A detailed summary of review during visits

-- Significant findings if any
+- Significant findings, if any

-- Actions taken and
+- Taken actions and

 What are different types of monitoring